kidanger/Drystal/doc/api.rst

    .. lua:method:: draw()

-      Draw the sprite on the current *draw on* surface.
+      Draws the sprite on the current *draw on* surface.

 .. lua:function:: new_sprite(table) -> Sprite

-   Create a sprite.
+   Creates a sprite.

    :param: ``table`` contains: